Energy Efficiency Standards

 In Wisconsin's PBF, utilities collectively contract with Focus on Energy as the statewide program administrator through the Statewide Energy Efficiency and Renewable Administration (SEERA), which contracts with and funds third-party administration to implement not only residential and non-residential energy efficiency programs, but also renewable energy and environmental and economic research and development.
 Utilities are also allowed to conduct their own energy efficiency programs beyond those funded through the statewide administrator subject to approval by the PSC, though the PSC cannot order utilities to conduct additional programs.
 Current law also allows large customers over 1,000 monthly kWh or 10,000 dekatherms of natural gas to participate in self-directed energy efficiency programs.

 The Wisconsin Public Service Commission undertakes a quadrennial review process to "set or revise goals, priorities and measurable targets for the [energy efficiency and renewable energy] programs" paid for by ratepayers under the statewide EE and RE standards.
-The Commission is currently evaluating energy efficiency and renewable energy programming for 2023-2026 under its fourth quadrennial planning process.
+The PSC completed Quadrennial Plan IV in 2022.

 In addition to the quadrennial review, the PSC also conducts a biennial Strategic Energy Assessment (SEA) to assess the adequacy and reliability of the state's energy supply.
-The SEA evaluates and forecasts energy supply over a seven-year horizon, including the latest completed in late-2020 that evaluates years 2020-2026.
+The SEA evaluates and forecasts energy supply over a seven-year horizon.

 Rate Structures & Incentives